Currency war fears ease; oil hits six-year low

 The recovery in equities dimmed the allure of safe-haven government debt, pushing up U.S. and European bond yields.

-German 10-year bond yields were 3 basis points higher at 0.63 percent DE10YT=TWEB while benchmark U.S. 10-year yields US10YT=RR were up 6 basis points at 2.19 percent, following a lackluster auction on Wednesday.
+German 10-year bond yields were 3 basis points higher at 0.63 percent DE10YT=TWEB while benchmark U.S. 10-year yields US10YT=RR were up 6 basis points at 2.19 percent, following a lacklustre auction on Wednesday.

 The dollar, which had also suffered as investors pared back bets that the Federal Reserve's long-awaited interest rate hike would come as early as its Sept.
 16-17 meeting, rebounded on Thursday.